-In a lecture before the Work Community for the Advancement of Pedagogy as a Science, Van Dyk (1973c) for the first time clearly formulated the concept didactic modality within a didactic pedagogic perspective.
-In his founding of the concept, Van Dyk emphasizes that the total structure of the modality revolves around concepts such as dynamics, movement, acting, activities and doing.
-The central discussion and founding of the concept revolves around four general principles, i.e., activity, individualization, socialization and tempo differentiation.
+In a lecture before the Work Community for the Advancement of Pedagogy as a Science, Van Dyk (1973c), for the first time, clearly formulated the concept didactic modality within a didactic pedagogical perspective.
+In his founding of the concept, Van Dyk emphasizes that the total structure of the modality revolves around concepts such as dynamics, movement, acting, activities, and doing.
+The central discussion and founding of the concept revolve around four general principles, i.e., activity, individualization, socialization, and tempo differentiation.

-The actualization of specific variations of teaching and learning within a particular teaching relationship are the basis for creating a lesson modality.
-Swart (1977) differentiates three basic relationships, i.e., language dialoguing, seeking and demonstrating [that correspond to conversation, play and example, three of the fundamental didactic forms].
+The actualization of specific variations of teaching and learning, within a teaching relationship are the basis for creating a lesson modality.
+Swart (1977) differentiates three basic relationships, i.e., language dialoguing, seeking, and demonstrating [which correspond to conversation, play, and example, three of the fundamental didactic forms].
 Basson (1978: 85), within this classification of relationships, has described for teaching practice variations of teaching and learning.
-By actualizing these variations of teaching and learning in particular ways, the following classification of activities within a teaching relationship is made (Basson, 1983: 36):
+By actualizing these variations of teaching and learning in specific ways, the following classification of activities within a teaching relationship is made (Basson, 1983: 36):

 - Accompanied (guided) activity

 - Joint activity

-- Self activity
+- Self-activity

-In summary, a lesson modality can be described as the actualization of a teaching relationship by correlated teaching and learning activities, supported by teaching media, carried out in order to actualize teaching aims.
-However, in order to design a lesson (subject didactic construction), the concept lesson modality has to be further operationalized into teaching and learning modalities:
+In summary, a lesson modality can be described as the actualization of a teaching relationship by correlated teaching and learning activities, supported by teaching media, carried out to actualize teaching aims.
+However, to design a lesson (subject didactic construction), the concept lesson modality must be further operationalized into teaching and learning modalities:

-Learning modality: This is the execution of a particular learning activity or variation of learning supported by a learning aid by which learning aims are achieved.

-Teaching modality: This is the execution of a particular

-teaching activity or variation of teaching supported by a teaching aid by which teaching aims are achieved.
+- Learning modality: This is the execution of a learning activity or variation of learning, supported by a learning aid by which learning aims are achieved. - Teaching modality: This is the execution of a teaching activity, or variation of teaching supported by a teaching aid, by which teaching aims are achieved.

-Executing the correlated teaching and learning activities within a lesson always has to be purposefully done within a particular course (of the lesson).
-Aims of the course of a lesson that, as teaching aims, can be striven for by the teacher within the course of a lesson contribute to establishing a final lesson form.
-In this connection, in the next section attention is given to the aims of the course of a lesson.
+Executing the correlated teaching and learning activities within a lesson always must be purposefully done within the course (of the lesson).
+Aims of the course of a lesson which, as teaching aims, can be striven for by a teacher within the course of a lesson, contribute to establishing a final lesson form.
+In this connection, in the next section, attention is given to the aims of the course of a lesson.